 On the other hand, Chaneis the first person who didn't reject him on the spot when he declared his love.

 For a straighter version, Firo claims Love at First Sight for Ennis.
 Too bad that she happens to be the one woman in the series that happens to be borderline asexual...
 It takes them fifty years to get married.

 In Cardcaptor Sakura, both Sakura and Syaoran describe their attraction to Yukito as Love at First Sight.
 Subverted as Yukito was created to be the perfect match for Sakura, and his power was what Syaoran was subconsciously attracted to..
 Still, Yukito falls for Sakura's brother, and Syaoran and Sakura fall in love with each other.

 Been a while but where was it stated that Yukito was created to be a perfect match for Sakura?
 He was a pretty boy long before Sakura came into the picture.
-The entire reason why Syaoran was attracted to him is because of his powers and at least part of the reason for Sakura's attraction is also his power.
+The entire reason why Syaoran was attracted to him is because of his powers.

 Where Eriol said what was 'unexpected' in his plans was that Sakura fell for Syaoran, not Yukito.
 Yue was (in love?) with Clow, and so Clow thought that Yue would be less lonely if he loved his new master.
 Eriol also did not expect Yukito to love Touya.